Jay Rockefeller: Early life and education

-John Davison Rockefeller IV was born at New York Hospital in Manhattan to John Davison Rockefeller III (1906–1978) and Blanchette Ferry Hooker (1909–1992), 26 days after the death of his patrilineal great-grandfather, John D. Rockefeller (1839–1937).
+John Davison Rockefeller IV was born at New York Hospital in Lenox Hill, Manhattan to John Davison Rockefeller III (1906–1978) and Blanchette Ferry Hooker (1909–1992), 26 days after the death of his patrilineal great-grandfather, John D. Rockefeller (1839–1937).
 He is a grandson of John D. Rockefeller Jr. Jay graduated from Phillips Exeter Academy in 1955.
 After his junior year at Harvard University, he spent three years studying Japanese at the International Christian University in Tokyo.
 He graduated from Harvard in 1961 with a Bachelor of Arts degree in Far Eastern languages and history.
 He attended Yale University and did graduate work in Oriental studies and studied the Chinese language.

 After college, Rockefeller worked for the Peace Corps in Washington, D.C., under President John F. Kennedy, where he developed a friendship with Attorney General Robert F. Kennedy and worked as an assistant to Peace Corps Director Sargent Shriver.
 He served as the operations director for the Corps' largest overseas program, in the Philippines.
 He worked for a brief time in the Bureau of East Asian and Pacific Affairs.
 He continued his public service in 1964–1965 in the Volunteers in Service to America (VISTA), under President Lyndon B. Johnson, during which time he moved to Emmons, West Virginia.